gerrix1701/apparmor-profiles/README.md

 The *firefox-esr* profile is for Debian 10/11.
 Run `sudo touch /etc/apparmor.d/local/usr.bin.firefox-esr` first, then copy `usr.bin.firefox-esr` to `/etc/apparmor.d/` and activate the profile.

 ## Firefox
 The *firefox* profile was tested with Manjaro Linux.
-I've added support for KeePassXC plugin, Yubikeys and widevine video plugin.
+I've added support for KeePassXC extension, Yubikeys and widevine video plugin.
 Copy `firefox` to `/etc/apparmor.d/abstractions/ubuntu-browsers.d/` and `usr.bin.firefox-esr` to `/etc/apparmor.d/`.
 Also run `sudo touch /etc/apparmor.d/local/usr.bin.firefox`, then activate the profile.

 ## Thunderbird